Skip to content

 Finalize the parser.

-Source code in multipart/multipart.py
+Source code in python_multipart/multipart.py

 def finalize(self) -> None: